dnebauer/libdn-common-perl/README.md

 Display list of lines in terminal using pager.

-It does not matter whether ot not the lines have terminal newlines or not.
+It does not matter whether or not the lines have terminal newlines or not.

 The content is paged.
 See the IO::Pager manpage for details on the algorithm used to determine the pager used.

+This method is often used with method 'do\_wrap' to format screen display.

 ###Parameters